Up to 60% off sofas & mattresses — limited‑time deals.

 • Configuration reviewed: 4 Seats + 5 Sides (customer-favorite setup)

-• Construction and fill: hardwood frame with sinuous steel springs; Standard Foam uses layered high-density construction
+• Construction and fill: hardwood frame with sinuous steel springs; Standard Foam uses layered high-density construction, which is why the frame feels closer to sofas built with a stronger long-term structure

-• Cover care and policies: most covers machine-wash cold and line-dry; 60-day home trial; lifetime hard/3-year soft warranty
+• Cover care and policies: most covers wash separately in cold water and should be laid flat to dry; 60-day home trial; lifetime warranty on hard components and 3-year warranty on soft components

-• Sleeper add-on we used: Guest Rest kit supports a 4 Seats + 4 Sides square layout
+• Sleeper add-on we used: Guest Rest Bedding Kit supports a 4 Seats + 4 Sides square layout

 Review Score